clarkfitzg/clarkfitzg.github.io/_posts/2017-09-13-comparing-parquet-with-txt.gz.md

 Thus I expected Parquet to be orders of magnitude faster than the `txt.gz` files, but this wasn't the case.

-This query took 78 seconds with Parquet, and 114 seconds with the original gz compressed text.
+This query took 78 seconds with Parquet, and 114 seconds with `txt.gz`.
 So the `txt.gz` is only about 1.5 times slower than Parquet.
 The sizes of the two tables on disk are about the same- 24.1 GB for the `txt.gz` and 25.1 GB for the Parquet (Uncompressed `txt` is 261 GB).

+## Final Thoughts

 So what's going on?
 Was I wrong to expect better?
 Am I doing something crazy?
 Seriously, if you have an idea then please [let me know](https://twitter.com/clarkfitzg).

 Parquet has many other things going for it.
-Storing metadata and column type information will save tons of time munging data.
+Storing metadata and column type information will save gobs of time munging data.
 As a young, actively developed project, I expect that we'll continue to see performance improvements.
 But I was hoping for more.